National Experts Program | Omar Al Braiki

 Omar Al Braiki

-Sustainability and Renewables
+Energy and Renewables

-A highly respected negotiator with innate drive to lead change, Omar Al Braiki is transforming sustainability efforts in the UAE and beyond.
+A highly respected negotiator with an innate drive to lead change, Omar Al Braiki is transforming sustainability efforts in the UAE and beyond.
 For the past year, he has circled the globe to meet officials from the public sector, private sector, and civil society to discuss the overarching mandates for COP28 in order to reach a consensus on the most urgent issues for climate.

-Ambitious and forward-thinking, Al Braiki believes the UAE will serve as the global leader in the new energy transition.
+As the Deputy Chief Negotiator for COP28 at the Office of the UAE Special Envoy for Climate Change, Al Braiki is building bridges to collectively achieve goals set by the Paris Agreement.
 He sees the UAE as a future hub for sustainable energy and transportation, especially given the county’s potential to ramp up hydrogen production, CCUS, and renewables.

 Al Braiki holds a Bachelor of Science in Urban and Regional Planning from Michigan State University.
 He holds several professional development certificates from INSEAD, the University of California Irvine, Inspiration Development Group, and the Scrum Alliance Inc. Along with his fellowship with the National Experts Program, he is a Climate Fellow at the Yale-Jackson School of Global Affairs.